Estill Voice Training: Figures for voice

+Torso anchoring stabilises the body and breath.

 Voice qualities

 Estill Voice Training incorporates six 'voice qualities' as mechanisms for demonstration of voice production control.
 The increased control developed through proficiency in the different Figures for Voice allows the singer or speaker to manipulate the vocal mechanism specifically to produce these arbitrary voice qualities, and variations on them.
 Essentially these voice qualities, such as 'Sob Quality' and 'Belt Quality', are constructed from moving the structures of the vocal mechanism into specific positions or combinations.
 For example, Sob Quality includes a low larynx position (the larynx figure) and thin vocal folds (the true vocal fold body & cover figure).
-The six voice qualities are: